koajs/ejs/README.md

 ### Layouts

-`koa-ejs` support layout. default layout file is `layout.html`, if you want to change default layout file, use `settings.layout`.
+`koa-ejs` support layout. default layout file is `layout`, if you want to change default layout file, use `settings.layout`.
 Also you can specify layout by `options.layout` in `yield this.render`.
 Also you can set `layout = false;` to close layout.

 ```